En anglais seulement

 To allow an access that is as unrestricted as possible while keeping high ethical standards regarding the protection of subject’s privacy, we have separated the information of the database in four kinds of data with appropriate access requirements.

 In your request for access, please state which type of data you need:

 As stated previously, to give you access to type 1 (Biosignals and sleep stages) and/or type 4 (Restricted-access descriptors) of the MASS database, we need two documents from you:

 Furthermore, regarding for the Restricted-access descriptors, a full project description is required to present to the MASS scientific committee before sharing that data.
 In this project description, please state the research hypotheses that are to be investigated with these data.
 The MASS scientific committee will verify that these hypotheses are not already being investigated before granting access.

 Once your dossier is complete (documents a) and b) referred to above, if required), we will send you the license for use of the MASS database.
 If you agree to the terms we will send you the Open-access descriptor and the procedure to download the MASS data through the dataverse scholar portal.

-If you require further information that could be was found the on the old website, please click here.
+If you require further information that was found on the old website, please click here.

-For any question regarding MASS, please contact the database manager Tyna Paquette.
+For any question regarding MASS, please contact the database manager via email.